First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

 Price$ 599.00 (AUD)

+With the debut of its new Perfection 4490 Photo, Epson has another winner on its hands.
+Although the 4490's price makes it expensive for a value model, it also provides powerful features ideal for photo enthusiasts and other advanced users to justify its premium cost.
 The dual-format 4490 scans both paper and transparencies at a reasonably fast pace.
 Numerous options--such as color restoration--help improve image quality during the scanning process.
 The 4490 also incorporates Digital ICE (Image Correction and Enhancement), an efficient hardware-based technology that automatically repairs image defects such as dust and scratches, reducing the need for tedious manual corrections in an image editor.
 The 4490's Digital ICE scanning feature can be applied only to film, however, and not to photos.

 Among the Hi-Speed USB 2.0 value models we've recently tested, the Perfection 4490 was the second-fastest, nipping at the heels of the top-performing HP Scanjet 4890 Photo Scanner.
 In our 4-by-5-inch photo tests, for example, the Perfection 4490 took 15 seconds to complete a 100-dpi color scan and 23 seconds to finish a 600-dpi grayscale scan, making it only about 4 and 5 seconds slower, respectively, than the Scanjet 4890's scores for the same tests.